2017 A to Z: Letter E…

 The Easter’s I remember more are since I married into an Italian family who celebrated Easter with unusual foods like Ham, Rice and Wheat Pies!
 My first offering of them was a quick “No Thank You.”
 It took a few years, and several tastes, to acquire a taste…. now they are some of my favorite pies.
 I learned to make them by watching Grandma Minnie and writing down recipes…. as no one had a recipe… they always called their mother every Easter to be reminded of exactly how much of this and that went in the pie.
 I don’t like to pat myself on the back, but I make great Easter pies… and I’m slowly teaching hubby how to.

-Eloped: In talking about marriage and how would we make this work, I had the bright idea of eloping to get married.
-We didn’t have time to plan a wedding, making it work for all parents to attend, so my idea was that we would get marry by ourselves.
-When I look back now, I feel selfish in not letting my parents, or his be there, but I was 19, in love, and clearly only thinking with my heart!
+In talking about marriage and how would we make this work, I had the bright idea of eloping to get married.
+We didn’t have time to plan a wedding, making it work for all parents to attend, so my idea was that we would marry by ourselves.
+When I look back now, I feel selfish in not letting my parents or his there; I was 19, in love, and clearly only thinking with my heart!

 As to the eloping part… My thought was, we didn’t have much time to make that happen, so why not run away.
 I had always heard that the place to go was Aiken’s, S.C…. why there… because they didn’t require a three day wait for blood tests, you could be married immediately; I was partly right.